Live Project - New Build Rothbury, Northumberland

 Roof Finish

-Precoated aluminium was also suitable for all the key elements of the roof including the main roof covering, rear wall, soffit and fascia.
-The fascia detail is an important design feature and has been designed to form a C-section.
-The C-section is a dark natural colour to match the main roof and rear wall, while the soffit is a lighter grey.
+Precoated aluminium is also used for all key roof elements, including the main roof covering, rear wall cladding, soffits, and fascia.
+The fascia is a prominent design feature, carefully detailed to form a bold C-section profile.
+Finished in a dark, natural tone to match the main roof and rear wall, the fascia contrasts subtly with the lighter grey soffit, creating a crisp, contemporary look.

 Brickwork